xden/xden.github.io/_posts/2016-11-25-divide-react-component.md

 <!-- more -->

 The same React component in class and functional form are given bellow.
 The class form uses ES6's class suger syntax, while the functional form uses the Recompose package.
-The comparison of these two forms shows that the functional form has better clarity than its opponent.

 ### Example component in class.